automl/neps/CONTRIBUTING.md

 ### Documentation (MkDocs)

-We use [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) for documentation.
+We use [MkDocs](https://www.mkdocs.org/getting-started/), more specifically [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) for documentation.
 Source files for the documentation are at [docs](docs) and configuration at  [mkdocs.yml](mkdocs.yml).

 To build and view the documentation run